Amolraut638/gem-gpt/README.md

 I deployed the app using Vercel:

 Pushed the project to GitHub
 Connected the GitHub repo to Vercel

-Selected the my-app folder and framework as Next.js

-Added the environment variable (GOOGLE_GENERATIVE_AI_API_KEY)
+Selected the my-app folder and framework as Next.js Added the environment variable (GOOGLE_GENERATIVE_AI_API_KEY) Deployed 🎉

-Deployed 🎉

 🙋‍♂️ About Me
 I'm currently exploring full-stack development and modern AI tools.
 This project was a great opportunity to learn how to work with external APIs, use AI SDKs, and deploy real-world applications.

-Feel free to check out my GitHub for more!
+Feel free to check out my GitHub for more !